 Students who have earned 12 or more credits at FCC are eligible to be considered for the dean's list.
-At the end of the fall and spring semesters, the vice president for academic affairs and dean will publish a list of those full- and part-time students who have completed at least six credits during the semester and have earned a grade point average of 3.5 or better.
+At the end of the fall and spring semesters, the vice president for learning will publish a list of those full- and part-time students who have completed at least six credits during the semester and have earned a grade point average of 3.5 or better.